laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 </div>
 ```

-Using Livewire's `Rule` attribute, we're leveraging Laravel's powerful validation features to ensure that the user provides a message that doesn't exceed the 255 character limit of the database column we'll be creating.
+Using Livewire's `Validate` attribute, we're leveraging Laravel's powerful validation features to ensure that the user provides a message that doesn't exceed the 255 character limit of the database column we'll be creating.

 We're then creating a record that will belong to the logged in user by utilizing a `chirps` relationship.
 We will define that relationship soon.